-Participant Accounts
+Investment of Participant Accounts

-Participants may choose to have their accounts, including those initially invested in Common Stock, invested in any of the investment options made available under the Plan or, subject to certain limitations, in Common Stock.
+Participants may choose to have their accounts, including those initially invested in Common Stock, invested in any of the investment options made available under the Plan or in Common Stock, subject to certain limitations.
 No more than 25 percent of a Participant's contributions, and contributions made by the Company on their behalf, may be invested in Common Stock.
-All contributions to the Plan are made to a trust that holds all of the assets of the Plan
+Reallocations of investments in a Participant's account cannot be made to Common Stock if more than 25 percent of the Participant's account is invested in Common Stock.
+All contributions to the Plan are made to a trust that holds all of the assets of the Plan.